Archive: Sycophant Hex: Ashwinder (Alternate Universe)

 ‘I wish I had known I was going to meet Hermione Granger before I took that vow with Albus.’

-His breathing quickened, his heart pounded, as he watched the rise and fall of her breasts – the same breasts that had spilled out of her nightdress.
+His breathing quickened, his heart pounded, as he watched the rise and fall of her breasts – the same breasts that he had watched spill out of her nightdress.

 He coughed and said, “You have had a very tiring day.
 I think it best if you get a good night’s rest.
 Perhaps, a Calming Draught is in order.”
 ‘On second thought, perhaps I need the Calming Draught.’

-Hermione’s eyes clouded – she did not want to be medicated.
+Hermione’s eyes clouded as the professor let loose of her wrists; she did not want to be medicated.
 She wanted Professor Snape to hold her and tell her everything was going to be okay.
 ‘Why can he not see that I want him to hold me and tell me what I want to hear?’

 “Then I do not need a Calming Draught.
-But I would like one of Elf’s luscious looking, chocolate covered strawberries.”
+But I would like one of Elf’s luscious looking, chocolate covered strawberries,” she said brightly, her brown eyes glistening in the firelight.

 Staying the night had not been on her mind when she left the Gryffindor common room.

 “And, you shall, but first, you might want to change into something warmer.
-You have goose bumps on your arms, little one,” he laughed.
+You have goose bumps on your arms, little one,” he laughed nervously.

 “I did not bring anything – not even a wrap.”